AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/magento-2.4.0-b2b-wrong-purchase-order-logic-when-discount-expired.md

 ---
-description: This article provides a patch for the known issue of a purchase order (PO) discount not being applied in Adobe Commerce 2.4.0 B2B.
-If the PO was placed with a discount code that expired while the PO was in the approval process, the approved order does not reflect the discount.
+title: "Adobe Commerce 2.4.0 B2B: wrong purchase order logic when discount expired"
 labels: 2.4.0,B2B,Magento Commerce,Magento Commerce Cloud,known issues,patch,purchase order,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: 'Adobe Commerce 2.4.0 B2B: wrong purchase order logic when discount expired'
 ---

-# Adobe Commerce 2.4.0 B2B: wrong purchase order logic when discount expired

 This article provides a patch for the known issue of a purchase order (PO) discount not being applied in Adobe Commerce 2.4.0 B2B.
 If the PO was placed with a discount code that expired while the PO was in the approval process, the approved order does not reflect the discount.